alpertuna/react-metismenu/README.md

 - {boolean} `hasActiveChild` - Has active child or grand child state
 - {boolean} `hasSubMenu` - Has sub menu or not state
 - {function} `toggleSubMenu` - If item has submenu, toggle sub menu callback.
 Otherwise dead function.
 - {function} `activateMe` - If it is normal link, callback that activates link (to assign active class name) and makes all parents beware they have active link.
+Also triggers `onSelected` and given parameters are passed to listener.
 - {string} [`to`] - Contains `to` info of the item comes from menu content object
 - {boolean} [`externalLink`] - Destination is external or not
 - {React.Component} `children` -  Ready to render content of link - contains icon, label and other stuff